javascript-tutorial/en.javascript.info/6-data-storage/03-indexeddb/article.md

 IndexedDB is a database that is built into a browser, much more powerful than `localStorage`.

+[FYI: This tutorial, while being very well written but is out of date, it's written against idb 3.0.2.
+The current version as of November 2022 is 7.0.0.
+Lots of breaking changes between the two versions.]

 - Stores almost any kind of values by keys, multiple key types.
 - Supports transactions for reliability.
 - Supports key range queries, indexes.